Cosmetology School Student Kits, Supplies & Tools

 - Can I use the supplies in my student kit after I graduate?

 Your cosmetology school student kit is going to be your most valuable asset once you start cosmetology school.
-Make sure you take excel This tool kit will contain all the following cosmetology tools and cosmetology supplies such as shears, clippers, brushes, a blow dryer, irons, mannequin heads and more.
+This tool kit will contain all the following cosmetology tools and cosmetology supplies such as shears, clippers, brushes, a blow dryer, irons, mannequin heads and more.
 If you invest in high quality products, many of these cosmetology tools from your beauty school student kit will be in your cosmetologist tool belt for years to come.

 While the cosmetology student kit is typically very comprehensive, you may find that a few miscellaneous cosmetology supplies need purchasing later.
 One cosmetology tool that does not come in the student cosmetology kit but is incredibly valuable to your beauty education is the cosmetology school textbook.
 Textbooks are one of the most resourceful cosmetology tools because they will guide you through the entire curriculum.
 We cover textbooks in more detail below.